 Remember that there are stages of grief, even with pets, and the impact of the loss might not happen right away.
 Many people start out in shock or denial, and they break down days or even weeks later.

-What to Do When Someone Has Lost a Pet
+What to Say When Someone Has Lost a Pet